kirbycope/godot-2d-player-controller/README.md

-# godot-player-controller
+# godot-player-controller-2d
-A 2D and 3D Player Controller for the Godot Game Engine.
+A 2D Player Controller for the Godot Game Engine.